mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- A deeper exploration of other concepts may suit another chapter looking at synthesing observations in relation to broader research.  -->

-### Game design patterns as a "middle level" construct to facilitate developing coding fluency
+### Game design patterns as a intermediate-level construct to facilitate developing coding fluency

 <!-- NOTE how much to pitch to exploring Abstract concepts or not I'm not sure.
 -->